vnck/vnck.github.io/index.markdown

 # 👋🏼 Hi!
 I'm Ivan Chuang

-I write mostly about experiences within technological and/or urban systems.

-🔍 I'm [looking for roles](https://www.linkedin.com/in/vnck/) in data science or urban research!
+I write to make sense of technology within cities (and conversely).

 ---